References:

 Three pillars of the AM Academy

-Our methodology rests on three interconnected pillars:
+Our methodology is built on three interconnected pillars that reinforce each other: